bsingr/xploy/README.md

 Or install it yourself as:

-    $ gem install xway
+    $ gem install xploy

 ## Usage

-    $ xway
+    $ xploy

 ### Recommended config settings

-You can store default parameters like `app.name` and `app.manifest` in a file named `.xway` located in your current working dir.
+You can store default parameters like `app.name` and `app.manifest` in a file named `.xploy` located in your current working dir.

 For an example just have a look at the `appway-example` folder.